Macedonian Bulgarians: Ottoman period

+Although wearing the mantle of national ideology, the alignment of Macedonian Slavs to different national camps was not indeed belonging to an ethnic group, but rather political and flexible option.
+Contemporary observers used "party", "side" and "wing" when they wanted to denote different camps.
+Thus, this notion had not yet developed into a clear national identity in some non-Greek speaking parts of Macedonia.
+Furthermore, any expression of national identity among the majority of Macedonian Slavs was very superficial and was imposed by the educational and religious propaganda or by terrorism from armed bands.
+Many foreign observers who visited Macedonia assumed that the local Slavs speak Bulgarian, however more astute observers concluded that Macedonian Slavs linguistically were not Bulgarians nor Serbs.
+Per John Van Antwerp Fine during the 19th century, Macedonian was merely a regional term, while the Slavic Macedonians who had a clear ethnic identity, believed they were Bulgarians.
+However, ethnic identity existed among small number of educated people, while the peasantry lacked any strong identity and national debates were meaningless to their concern.
+Per Barbara Jelavich, an argument can be made that Macedonian Slavs were neither Bulgarians or Serbs, but the idea that they form a unique nationality of their own became significant after World War II.
+In the Principality of Bulgaria the ethnic Bulgarian identification developed into a national ideology meanwhile between Macedonian Slavs the meaning remained vague, which made the divergence grow, especially in Vardar Macedonia after 1913.

+After the Balkan wars

 The Balkan Wars (1912–1913) and World War I (1914–1918) left Ottoman Macedonia divided between Greece, Serbia and Bulgaria and resulted in significant changes in its ethnic composition.
+All of the countries pursued a policy of trying to assimilate the inherited population.
 The immediate effect of the partition of Ottoman Macedonia were the nationalistic campaigns in areas under Greek and Serbian administration, which expelled Bulgarian churchmen and teachers and closed Bulgarian schools and churches.
 As a consequence a sizable part of the Slavic population of Greek and Serbian (later Yugoslav Macedonia), fled to Bulgaria or was resettled there by virtue of a population exchange agreements (Treaty of Neuilly-sur-Seine, Politis-Kalfov Protocol).
 Within Greece, the Macedonian Slavs were designated "Slavophone Greeks", while within Serbia (later within Yugoslavia) they were officially treated as "South Serbs".
 In both countries, schools and the media were used to disseminate the national ideologies and identities, and also the languages, of the new ruling nations, the Greeks and the Serbs.
 These cultural measures were reinforced by steps to alter the composition of the population: Serb colonists were implanted in Yugoslav Macedonia, while in Greek Macedonia, the mass settlement of Greek refugees from Anatolia definitively reduced the Slav population to minority status.